The early bird gets the worm, and, the early fisherman gets the fish.

 One of the guides that receives the best write ups is Gianni Juncal, who speaks English.

 All the reviews praise Captain Juncal who works hard to give everyone a chance to catch fish, and that is all you can do with fishing.
-Fish bite when they feel like it and they just don’t care about you standing all day in a boat showing them bait, lures, or flies.
+Fish bite when they feel like it and they just don’t care about you standing all day in a boat showing them what you think they will like.

-The Dorado’s get a rain check because I have to leave Salto tomorrow, but I send a thank you e mail to the Captain.
+The Dorado’s get a rain check from me because I leave Salto tomorrow, but I send a thank you e mail to the Captain.

-On every trip there are missed opportunities that swim away.
+On every trip there are opportunities that swim away.

 The only way this fishing trip would have happened is if I had shown foresight and put it on a list of things to do.